undertheground/design-system/docs/roadmap.md

 ## Horizontal Development

-It consists of design elements that help intergrity and consistency among the products.
+Consists of design elements that helps intergrity and consistency among the products.

 - `Colors (priority: 1)`
 - `Grid System (priority: 2)`